Jett Howard: College career

-Howard played his freshman season for the 2022–23 Michigan Wolverines.
+Howard played his freshman season for the Michigan Wolverines.
 Michigan began the season on November 7, 2022, with a 75–56 victory over Purdue Fort Wayne.
-Howard contributed 21 points in his debut, becoming the first Wolverine to debut with 20+ points since Jamal Crawford posted 21, on November 19, 1999.
+Howard contributed 21 points in his debut, becoming the first Wolverine to debut with 20-plus points since Jamal Crawford posted 21 on November 19, 1999.
 In his first week of play, he earned Big Ten Freshman of the Week recognition for the week ending November 13, 2022.
 By early January, he was being mentioned as a future 2023 NBA draft lottery pick.
-Howard posted a season-high 34 points on January 12, 2023, against Iowa, including Michigan's first 11 points and his first 5 three point shots.
-Following the regular season, he earned All-Big Ten 3rd team recognition from the media and honorable mention recognition from the coaches as well as All-Freshman recognition from the coaches, marking the fifth consecutive season that Michigan has had an All-Freshman honoree (Moussa Diabaté, Hunter Dickinson, Franz Wagner and Ignas Brazdeikis).
+Howard posted a season-high 34 points on January 12, 2023, against Iowa, including Michigan's first 11 points and his first 5 three-pointers.
+Howard was Michigan's second-leading scorer with 14.2 points per game and led the Wolverines with 78 made three-pointers.
+Following the regular season, he earned All-Big Ten third-team recognition from the media and honorable mention recognition from the coaches as well as All-Freshman recognition from the coaches, marking the fifth consecutive season that Michigan has had an All-Freshman honoree following Moussa Diabaté, Hunter Dickinson, Franz Wagner and Ignas Brazdeikis.
+His 2.7 three-point shots made per game was second in the Big Ten.

+On March 23, 2023, Howard announced he would forgo his remaining eligibility and declared for the 2023 NBA draft.

+Professional career

+The Orlando Magic selected Howard eleventh overall in the 2023 NBA draft.
+Howard debuted against the Houston Rockets on October 25, posting an assist.
+In his next appearance, three games later on October 31 against the Los Angeles Clippers, he posted his first basket following a rebound.
+By November 20, Howard had only appeared in 5 of the team's first 13 games for just 4.6 minutes per game.
+Thus, the team assigned him to its G League affiliate, Osceola Magic.
+In his November 22, G League debut, he posted 34 points with 7 three-point shots made against the Rio Grande Valley Vipers at Bert Ogden Arena.
+Howard went back and forth between the NBA and the G-League posting 19 points in 39 minutes over his first 10 NBA appearances and averaging 24.5 points, 3.3 rebounds and 1.5 assists in his first six G League starts.

+During the 2024 preseason, the Orlando Magic veterans showed inconsistent shooting while Howard shot well.
+Howard had the drawback of suspect defense.
+In the third game of the season on October 26, 2024, with Howard serving as Franz Wagner's primary backup, Howard posted 11 points in 11:33 of playing time against the Memphis Grizzlies.
+On November 3, in a loss to the Dallas Mavericks, Howard scored 12 points, just behind Wagner's team-high 13.
+On January 5, with the top four scorers (Wagner, Moe Wagner, Jalen Suggs and Paolo Banchero) for the Magic sidelined, Howard posted a career high 21 points against the Utah Jazz.